Athol Guy

-Athol George Guy AO (born 5 January 1940) is a member of the Australian pop music group the Seekers, for whom he plays double bass and sings.
-He is easily recognisable by his black-framed "Buddy Holly" style glasses, and, during live performances, often acts as the group's compère.
+Athol George Guy AO (born 5 January 1940) is an Australian musician and former politician who was a member of the Australian folk-pop music group the Seekers, for whom he played double bass and sang.
+He is recognisable by his black-framed "Buddy Holly" style glasses and, during live performances, often acted as the group's compère.

 Early life

 Athol George Guy was born on 5 January 1940 in Colac, Victoria, the son of George Francis Guy (RAN) and Doris Thelma (née Cole) Guy.
+Guy's father served in the navy, and Guy states he rarely saw him.
 Guy was educated at Gardenvale Central School, where he was school captain.
 He entered Melbourne High School, where he was twice under age athletic champion and an officer in the cadet corps.
 During this time he was Victorian Sub Junior High Jump Champion and then silver medallist to Olympian Colin Ridgway the next year.

-Music career
+Music

+The Seekers

 Guy formed his first musical group in 1958, the Ramblers, resulting in his move into performance, marketing and production at GTV9.
 Progressing via HSV7, media manager with the Clemenger Group and account exec with J. Walter Thompson, he then set sail with the Seekers for 10 weeks' holiday abroad.
 On his return he established his own consulting company and compèred two national TV shows.

-When the Seekers disbanded in 1968, Guy hosted his own variety series — A Guy Called Athol — on Australia's Seven Network, and later the quiz show Big Nine on the Nine Network.
-In 1971, he was elected as the Liberal member for Gisborne in the Victorian Legislative Assembly.
-One of its youngest members, he won three terms with an increasing majority before he returned to the commercial world as a corporate consultant.
+The Seekers would have many hits during the 1960s including: I'll Never Find Another You, A World of Our Own, The Carnival Is Over and Georgy Girl; all were written or co-written by Tom Springfield and were each awarded a gold disc.
+The Seekers have sold over 50 million records worldwide.

 Guy has taken part in subsequent reunions of the Seekers since 1993, when they celebrated the silver jubilee of their 1968 break up.
+Since reforming again in 1988, and until 2022, Guy had continued to tour as a member of the Seekers, along with original members Keith Potger and Bruce Woodley.

+Television host

+When the Seekers disbanded in 1968, Guy hosted his own variety series — A Guy Called Athol — on Australia's Seven Network, and later the quiz show The Big 9 on the Nine Network.
+A guest on one episode of Big Nine was Hutton Gibson, father of actor Mel Gibson.

+Personal life

+Guy is a widower, and had a daughter, Alissa Guy, with his wife.
+In an interview on May 6, 2015 he stated his daughter was his proudest achievement, and she was 35 at the time of the interview.
+About her, he also said: "She is progressing beautifully in life.
+Sadly, she lost her mum, my dear wife, about ten years ago.
+I’m so proud of the way she has handled her life."